-- 12.1 Data fiduciaries should ensure that the processing of the personal data of a child takes place only in such manner that is in the best interests of the child. - 12.2 Data fiduciaries should obtain the consent of the parents or guardians of the child prior to processing the personal data of the child. - 12.3 A valid proof of relationship and proof of identity of the parent is required to be submitted to the data fiduciary in order to verify the consent of the parent or guardian for processing the personal data of the child as set out in Clause 12.2 above.

-- 12.4 Where the data fiduciary is processing the personal data of a child, then they shall not process such personal data in a manner that is likely to cause harm to the child. - 13.
-Processing personal data of data principals who are seriously ill or mentally incapacitated, or in response to a medical emergency involving a threat to the life or a severe threat to the health of the data principal - 13.1 At the time a data principal opts to participate in the NDHE framework, such data principal should name a nominee. - 13.2 The nominee referred to in Clause 13.1 above will be authorised to give valid consent on behalf of the data principal in the event the data principal becomes seriously ill, or mentally incapacitated, or where the data principal is facing a threat to life or a severe threat to health, and is unable to give valid consent. - 13.3 In the event that the data principal has not named a nominee under Clause 13.1 above or nominee himself is also not able to give consent for any reason, then any adult member of the family of the data principal can give valid consent on behalf of the data principal. - 13.4 Consent can be given by a member of the family of the data principal as set out in Clause 13.3 above only where there is proof of relationship with the data principal.
+- 12.1.Data fiduciaries should ensure that the processing of the personal data of a child takes place only in such manner that is in the best interests of the child. - 12.2.Data fiduciaries should obtain the consent of the parents or guardians of the child prior to processing the personal data of the child. - 12.3.A valid proof of relationship and proof of identity of the parent is required to be submitted to the data fiduciary in order to verify the consent of the parent or guardian for processing the personal data of the child as set out in Clause 12.2 above. - 12.4.
+Where the data fiduciary is processing the personal data of a child, then they shall not process such personal data in a manner that is likely to cause harm to the child. - 13.
+Processing personal data of data principals who are seriously ill or mentally incapacitated, or in response to a medical emergency involving a threat to the life or a severe threat to the health of the data principal - 13.1.At the time a data principal opts to participate in the NDHE framework, such data principal should name a nominee. - 13.2.
+The nominee referred to in Clause 13.1 above will be authorised to give valid consent on behalf of the data principal in the event the data principal becomes seriously ill, or mentally incapacitated, or where the data principal is facing a threat to life or a severe threat to health and is unable to give valid consent. - 13.3.In the event that the data principal has not named a nominee under Clause 13.1 above or nominee himself is also not able to give consent for any reason, then any adult member of the family of the data principal can give valid consent on behalf of the data principal. - 13.4.
+Consent can be given by a member of the family of the data principal as set out in Clause 13.3 above only where there is proof of relationship with the data principal. - 13.5.
+The personal data of a data principal can be processed without consent in the following exceptional situations - a) Medical emergency where there is a threat to the life or health of the data principal; or - b) Interest of Public health; or - c) Order of the competent court.

-14. Rights of data principals
+14. Rights of Data Principals